BLKSerene/Wordless/doc/doc_eng.md

 - **2.2 Open Folder**<br>
   Add all files in the folder to the *File Table*.

-  By default, all files in the chosen folder and the subfolders of the chosen folder (and subfolders of subfolders, and so on) are added to the *File Table*.
-If you do not want to add files in subfolders to the *File Table*, you could uncheck **Include files in subfolders** in the *Open Files* dialog.
+  By default, all files in the chosen folder and the sub-folders of the chosen folder (and sub-folders of sub-folders, and so on) are added to the *File Table*.
+If you do not want to add files in sub-folders to the *File Table*, you could uncheck **Include files in sub-folders** in the *Open Files* dialog.

 - **2.3 Reopen Closed Files**<br>
   Add file(s) that are closed the last time back to the *File Table*.